sean-smith/scale-out-computing-on-aws/docs/tutorials/use-custom-ami.md

     Once your AMI has been created, you can safely terminate the EC2 instance you just launched as you won't need it anymore.

 ### Step 5: Launch a job with your custom AMI
-Go back to SOCA and prepare to launch a job with some specific parameters:
+Go back to Scale-Out Computing on AWS and prepare to launch a job with some specific parameters:
  - As you are planning to use a custom AMI, you will be required to specify `-l instance_ami=<IMAGE>` at job submission.

 To confirm my job using an EFA enabled AMI, the only command executed is the one which retrieve EFA device information